 Timeline for Applying

 Below is a general timeline for the mortgage lending process, from the time your application is submitted to the moment you get the keys to your new home.

 While each application is unique, radius can provide qualified borrowers a loan commitment in as little as two weeks.
 To learn more about our “Fast Track” program, speak with one of our loan officers.

 When you first meet with one of our loan officers (a.k.a.
 LOs), you’ll be asked a series of questions about your employment, income, assets, debts and overall home financing goals.
 As your LO learns more about your finances and life plans, he or she will be able to determine which loan programs best match your needs.
 (You may be surprised by the different types of loan options available to you.)

 If you already know the radius loan officer you plan to work with, feel free to contact him or her directly.
 However, you can learn more about our team by visiting our Loan Officers section.

 Our loan officers are licensed to work beyond the office they’re affiliated with.
 For example, a radius loan officer who works in our Norwell office can finance loans throughout Massachusetts, and possibly other states we service.

 Check out our “Time to Apply” section, which outlines which documents and other information you’ll be asked to provide after meeting with a radius LO.

-A pre-qualification also documents:
+A pre-approval also documents: